fmelpignano/pokemon_challenge/README.md

 The image is based on registry.access.redhat.com/ubi8/ubi-minimal:8.1 image.

-If everything is correct, the docker image will show up:
+If everything is correct, the docker image will show up as following:
 ```shell script
 sudo docker images
 REPOSITORY                                    TAG                 IMAGE ID            CREATED             SIZE